ChristinaZXY/TradeWar_on_Twitter/GetOldTweets/README.md

 I was searching other tools to do this job but I didn't found it, so after analyze how Twitter Search through browser works I understand its flow.
 Basically when you enter on Twitter page a scroll loader starts, if you scroll down you start to get more and more tweets, all through calls to a JSON provider.
 After mimic we get the best advantage of Twitter Search on browsers, it can search the deepest oldest tweets.

 ## Prerequisites
-This package assumes using Python 2.x.
-The Python3 "got3" folder is maintained as experimental and is not officially supported.

 Expected package dependencies are listed in the "requirements.txt" file for PIP, you need to run the following command to get dependencies:
 ```
 pip install -r requirements.txt